yshmarov/yshmarov.github.io/_drafts/2023-12-02-docraptor-html-to-pdf.md

 Prince is a well maintained technology that lets you perform very advanced PDF features.

-Purchasing Prince directly is an expensive upfront ~payment~ investment.
+Purchasing Prince directly is an expensive upfront ~~payment~~ investment:

 ![princexml-pricing](/assets/images/princexml-pricing.png)